Popol2411/cf_pokedex/README.md

 https://github.com/Popol2411/cf_pokedex.git

-Download the repository on your machine and open the index.html file with your browser
+Download the repository on your machine and open the index.html file with your browser.

 ## :rocket: <a href="https://popol2411.github.io/pokedex-app/"> Live Demo</a>